 You have the option of changing the directory if you wish.
 If the backup data will be saved to the hard drive, it is recommended that you DO NOT use the default directory.
-However, it is highly recommended that you save the backup data OFF your computer - external hard drive (thumb drive), CD, or even another computer.
+However, it is highly recommended that you save the backup data OFF your computer - onto a floppy disk, a CD, tape, zip disk, or even another computer.